Alefoggia17/Violent-Python-For-Artisan/README.md

 > [!CAUTION]
 > Pay attention to the structure of the code snippets.
 As you can see, the Python codes are all *single-line*.
 In fact, multi-line instructions are separated from each other with `\n`.

-In `prompt_GPT.txt` there is an example of prompt submitted to ChatGPT for the creation of Python codes.
+In `prompt.txt` there is an example of prompt submitted to ChatGPT for the creation of Python codes.

 ### Step 3: Prompt submission